Your Custom Text Here

 ‘Meet Me at the Upside Down Table’ Tyler Moorehead, 2018.

-inspired by Japanese tea ceremonies and board game play, the installation draws on the 1906 english text Book of Tea, by Okakura Kakuzo.
+Tea experience inspired by Japanese tea ceremonies and board game play.
+The installation and experience draw on the 1906 english text Book of Tea, by Okakura Kakuzo advising citizens to ‘cherish their unpolished selves’.

 Photos: Bernadette Baksa